 - On an annual basis, the Chandler Museum Foundation will solicit nominations from the public of individuals or groups for recognition in Celebration Plaza.

-- Nominations can be submitted on the official online form or paper form, or the requested information can be provided on a one-page letter (typed preferred) via the Chandler Museum staff.
+- Nominations can be submitted on the official online or paper form below, or the requested information can be provided on a one-page letter (typed preferred) via the Chandler Museum staff.

 - Nominations must be returned to the Chandler Museum between February 1 and April 30 each year.